 On June 27, 2016, the BCCLA filed a constitutional challenge to the new assisted dying law (Bill C-14), a restrictive federal law that violates the rights of suffering Canadians.

 The BCCLA has launched this challenge with Julia Lamb, a 25-year old B.C. woman who has Spinal Muscular Atrophy, and Robyn Moro, 68 year old woman from Delta, B.C. suffering from Parkinson’s disease.

 We believe that grievously and irremediably ill Canadians who are suffering unbearably should have the right to choose a dignified and peaceful death.
 This right was confirmed by the Supreme Court of Canada last year in the BCCLA’s groundbreaking Carter v.
 Canada case, but the federal government’s new bill leaves many seriously ill Canadians, like Julia and Robyn, behind.
 They have no choice but to go back to court to fight for a right they have already won.
 As we always have, the BCCLA will stand with them.

 With Julia as our remaining plaintiff, BCCLA lawyers are working to bring the case to court as soon as possible.
-Currently, we are waiting on pre-trial application decisions which hope to make the trial shorter.
-We expect the decision on these pre-trial applications in late September.

 After a four-year legal struggle, on February 6, 2015, we won a historic victory on behalf of all Canadians in Carter v.
 Canada, when the Supreme Court of Canada unanimously ruled to strike down the laws criminalizing physician-assisted dying.
 After the government requested an extension, the Supreme Court delayed the effect of its ruling until June 6, 2016.